 Icon and Badge

-If the notification list is ordered by type/app, single notification items get aggregated into one group.
-Within a group, single items retain their interaction principles, but the user can now also execute bulk actions on an entire group for a much faster interaction.
-The group can be expanded when the “Show More” button is triggered.
+If the notification list is ordered by type/app, single notification items are aggregated in one group.
+Within a group, single items retain their interaction principles, but the user can also execute bulk actions on an entire group.
+The Show More button expands the group.

 - The highest priority for a single item within a group defines the priority for the entire group.